Why this site exists

 - The Compassionate Friends — for bereaved parents

-- American Psychological Association — for clinical definitions and guidelines
+- American Psychological Association — for clinical definitions and professional guidelines

-- National Institute of Mental Health — for depression and mental health co-occurrence
+- National Institute of Mental Health — for depression and mental health information

 Medical and mental health disclaimer